Charonosaurus

+History of discovery

+The strata of the Yuliangze Formation are in the county of Jiayin, on the Amur River, which lies on the border between China and Russia.
+Hadrosaur fossils had been recovered from the formation in the summers of 1916–1917, as part of expeditions conducted by the Russian Geological Committee.
+Taxa described based on these early expeditions include Mandchurosaurus amurensis and Saurolophus krystofovici, both named by Anatoly Riabinin.
+The former's validity has been historically debated, while the latter, based solely on a partial ischium, is considered a nomen dubium.
+Starting in 1975, various Chinese institutions conducted excavations in Yuliangze strata.
+From that year onwards, large bonebeds consisting of both juveniles and adults of a large hadrosaur were discovered in the strata of the Yuliangze Formation.
+The hadrosaur fossils in the bonebeds appear to belong to a single taxon, which apparently died en masse in the vicinity.
+One specimen recovered from the Yuliangze was CUST J-V1251-57, a partial skull.
+In 2000, Pascal Godefroit, Shuqin Zan and Liyong Jin erected a new genus and species, Charonosaurus jiayinensis, to accommodate the Yuliangze material, and designated CUST J-V1251-57 as the holotype specimen.
+The genus name is derived from Charon, the ferryman from Greek mythology who carried the dead across the dead river Acheron (or Styx), and the ancient Greek "sauros" (lizard).
+The species name jiayinensis refers to the type locality (site) Jiayin.

 Description

 Charonosaurus is a very large lambeosaurine hadrosaur, estimated around 10 m in length and 5 MT in body mass.
 It is known from a partial skull (Holotype: CUST J-V1251-57 (Changchun University of Sciences and Technology, Changchun, Jilin Province, China) found in the Late Maastrichtian Yuliangze Formation, west of Jiayin village, Heilongjiang Province, northeastern China.
 Adult and juvenile hadrosaur remains discovered in the same area and formation likely represent the same taxon and supply information on most of the postcranial skeleton; the femur length was up to 1.35 m (4.5 ft).
 The partial skull resembles that of Parasaurolophus and probably had a similar long, backward-projecting hollow crest, indicated by the highly modified dorsal surface of the frontal bones.
 Charonosaurus is one of the largest hadrosaurs currently known from Asia and indicates that lambeosaurines survived until the very end of the Cretaceous (lambeosaurines are not known from the Late Maastrichtian in North America).